 As someone who learned how to do computer programming at CU as a Junior in High School at Fairview and who remembers his graduation at Macky Auditorium as Fairview’s valedictory speaker and who has been a resident of Colorado and the 2nd C.D. my entire adult life, I have a deep appreciation for the University and the 2nd Congressional District.

 The process of recognizing the seriousness of our challenges is the first step in creating a better University.
-I am confident the faculty, staff, students, and alumni of CU along with many citizens of Colorado have great ideas we should consider.
+I am confident the faculty, staff, students, and alumni of CU, along with many citizens of Colorado, have great ideas on how we can improve higher education in our state.
 I am excited to reach out and listen to you and others who want to share thoughts about how to improve CU and Higher Education in Colorado.

 I know, together, we can move the University and our State to an even better, stronger, and more accessible place.

 I would be honored to serve all the citizens of Colorado should the voters select me.
 I hope you will give me your support and will join my campaign.

 Please do feel free send me your thoughts.
 And thank you for your consideration.